The Different Types of Pasta Plus a Bonus Semolina Pasta Recipe

 There is a myth that noodles were first invented in China and discovered by Marco Polo during the 13th century.
 The story goes he introduced the noodles to Italy and the rest is history.
 The truth is, Middle Eastern and Italian cooks were preparing fresh pasta long before Marco Polo came along.

-Fresh pasta dough is easy to make, but it’s a bit more difficult to extrude into shapes and you’ll need a pasta machine in order to properly create your desired shapes.
+Fresh pasta dough recipes are easy to make, but it’s a bit more difficult to extrude into shapes and you’ll need a pasta machine in order to properly create your desired shapes.
 While it is very possible to use a knife or roller to cut your own shapes, it usually takes much longer and in the professional culinary industry speed is of the essence.

-Macaroni is actually the proper term for all pasta produced with wheat flour and water.
+“Macaroni is actually the proper term for all types of pasta produced with wheat flour and water.”

 Types of Fresh Pasta

 We’ll jump right in and describe with visual aid the different names and shapes of pasta.
 The importance of knowing these shapes is to avoid any confusion when looking or communicating pasta types to colleagues or customers.

 Ribbon Type of Pasta

 They are defined by their width and length.
 There are many variations and in-betweens for pasta.
 You will constantly see different names for different types, but these types define the pasta.

 Tubes are the cylindrical tubes made by extrusion.
 They are generally short, but can be long (Canneloni, for example).
 They include

 Some of these you might not be familiar with but have probably seen many times before.
 Ziti, for example, is what’s used in Kraft Macaroni and Cheese.
 Spira is the name given for any spiral pasta, including fusili.